formstjs/formst/README.md

 Thank you for your interest in contributing to Formst!
 We are lucky to have you 🙂 Head over to Contribution Guidelines and learn how you can be a part of a wonderful, growing community.

+For major changes, please open an issue first to discuss changes and update tests as appropriate.

 ### 10) License

 Licensed under the MIT License, Copyright © 2020 GeekyAnts.
 See LICENSE for more information.